Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineUpgradeFrom2.md

 ### Cleaner Object Structure, No Hidden GameObjects

-Cinemachine 2.x implemented the CM pipline on a hidden GameObject child of the vcam, named "cm".
-This has beed removed in CM 3.0, and CM pipeline components (such as OrbitalFollow or RotationComposer) are now implemented directly as components on the CmCamera GameObject.
+Cinemachine 2.x implemented the CM pipeline on a hidden GameObject child of the vcam, named "cm".
+This has been removed in CM 3.0, and CM pipeline components (such as OrbitalFollow or RotationComposer) are now implemented directly as components on the CmCamera GameObject.
 You can access them as you would any other components: `GetCinemcachineComponent()` is no longer necessary, just use `GetComponent()`.

 You will now see the `cm` children of your legacy CM vcams in the hierarchy, because CM3 unhides them.
 This is not a license to mess with them.
 We recommend that you get rid of them by upgrading the objects to their CM3 equivalents.

 ### New Input Handling
-User input has beed decoupled from the Cinemachine Components: they no longer directly read user input, but expect to be driven by an external component.
-[CinemachineInputAxisController](CinemachineInputAxisController.md) is provided to to this job, but you could also choose to implement your own input controller.
+User input has been decoupled from the Cinemachine Components: they no longer directly read user input, but expect to be driven by an external component.
+[CinemachineInputAxisController](CinemachineInputAxisController.md) is provided to do this job, but you could also choose to implement your own input controller.

 ## Upgrading the Project Data